A Survey on the Local Divisor Technique: Introduction

 \section{Introduction}

 The notion of a \emph{local divisor} refers to a construction for finite monoids.
-It appeared in this context first in \cite{dg06IC} where it was used by the authors as a tool in the proof that local future temporal logic is expressively complete for Mazur\-kie\-wicz traces with respect to first-order logic.
+It appeared in this context first in \cite{dg06IC} where it was used by the authors as a tool in the proof that local future temporal logic is expressively complete (\wrt~first-order logic) for \mazu traces.
 The definition of a local divisor is very simple: Let $M$ be a finite monoid and $c \in M$.
 Then $cM \cap Mc$ is a semigroup, but it fails to be a submonoid unless $c$ is invertible.
 If $c$ is not invertible then $1 \notin cM \cap Mc$ and, as a consequence, $\abs{cM \cap Mc} < \abs{M}$.
-The idea is to turn $cM \cap Mc$ into a monoid by defining a new multiplication by $xc \circ cy = xcy$.
+The idea is now to turn $cM \cap Mc$ into a monoid by defining a new multiplication by $xc \circ cy = xcy$.
 This is well-defined and $M_c= (cM \cap Mc, \circ, c)$ becomes a monoid where $c$ is the unit.
 Moreover, if $c$ is not invertible then $M_c$ is a smaller monoid than $M$; and this makes the construction attractive for induction.
-(The same idea works for $\os c \cup cMc$ and since $\os c \cup cMc \sse cM \cap Mc$ there is a choice here.)
+(Obviously, the same idea works for $\os c \cup cMc$ and since $\os c \cup cMc \sse cM \cap Mc$ there is a choice here.)
 The original definition for a multiplication of type $xc \circ cy = xcy$ was given for associative algebras.
 It can be traced back to a technical report of Meyberg, \cite{Mey72}.
 He coined the notion of a \emph{local algebra}.
 Just replace $M$ above by a finite dimensional associative algebra (with a unit element) over a field $k$.
 For example, $M$ is the algebra of $n \times n$ matrices over $k$.
 If $c\in M$ is not invertible then the vector space $cM \cap Mc$ has at least one dimension less and $(cM \cap Mc,+, \circ, c)$ is again an associative algebra with the unit element $c$.
 See also \cite{FeTo02} for applications of Meyberg's construction.
+In formal language theory, the concept of a local divisor is the algebraic mirror of an automata construction used by Thomas Wilke in his Habilitation \cite{Wil98} where parts of of it appeared in \cite{Wil99stacs}, too.